Salvage for Victory

 "Rationing" the materials was the primary way of conserving war time materials and products.
 The cooperation by many individuals in the US to the salvage program allowed for a greater available supply in war.
-Mickey Mouse and Bing Crosby played significant roles in promoting the Salvage for Victory.
-They emphasized the importance of the drives and the helpful impact it creates.
+Mickey Mouse and Bing Crosby played significant roles in promoting the Salvage for Victory, as they emphasized the importance of the drives and the impact it creates.

 Women at home were also able to contribute to some of the programs established to salvage materials.
 Kitchen fats had just been recognized in 1942 to be useful in making soap.
 A byproduct during the manufacturing process of filtering/processing fats for soap was glycerine, widely known to make the explosive nitroglycerine.
 The American Fat Salvage industry actually paid consumers for the fats.
 Bacon grease, leftover pan juices, gravies, etc. all contributed to the fats being salvaged for their uses in war.
 711 e6lb of fats were collected in a matter of 4 years.
 The majority coming from civilian homes.

-The end of the Salvage for Victory campaign did not end immediately after World War II ended.
+The Salvage for Victory campaign did not end immediately after World War II ended.
 The need for materials continued as the United States transitioned to a peacetime economy.
 Government-mandates recycling and salvaging continued until the Office of Paper Control relaxed the Salvage Directorate on March 30, 1950.
-The Salvage for Victory campaign was not officially abolished, allowing the core concept of reusing and recycling for government use to continue to be relevant.
+The campaign was not officially abolished, allowing the core concept of reusing and recycling for government use to continue to be relevant.

 Credit: Collection of the Franklin D. Roosevelt Presidential Library and Museum (MO 2005.13.35.280).
 “Get In The Scrap.”
 Poster, Bureau of Industrial Conservation, War Production Board, 1942.